Drummond family (Oklahoma)

-19th century: Settling Among the Osage
+19th century: Settling among the Osage

-The family's founding patriarch was Frederick Drummond (1864–1913) who moved to Osage County in 1886.
-Frederick had immigrated to the United States from Scotland in 1882.
+The family's founding patriarch was Frederick Drummond (1864–1913) who moved to Osage County (then the Osage Nation in Indian Territory) in 1886.
+Frederick had emigrated to the United States from Scotland in 1882.
 He briefly lived in New York, Texas, and St. Louis before being hired as clerk for the Osage Mercantile Company in the Osage Nation.
-Frederick would marry his wife, Addie Gentner of Coffeyville, Kansas on July 6, 1890.
+Frederick would marry his wife, Addie Gentner of Coffeyville, Kansas, on July 6, 1890.
 Fred and Addie had six children including three sons, Roy Cecil Drummond, Frederick Gentner Drummond, and Alfred Alexander "Jack" Drummond.

-20th century: Osage Controversies and Increasing Wealth
+20th century: Osage controversies and increasing wealth

-In 1903, the Drummonds moved to Hominy, Oklahoma where Frederick founded the Hominy Trading Company.
-The Victorian-style Fred and Adeline Drummond House was built in 1905 in Hominy, Oklahoma by Frederick and Addie.
+In 1903, the Drummonds moved to Hominy, Oklahoma, where Frederick founded the Hominy Trading Company.
+The Victorian-style Fred and Adeline Drummond House was built in 1905 in Hominy, Oklahoma, by Frederick and Addie.
 In 1908, Frederick Drummond became the first mayor of Hominy.
 Frederick and his son Frederick Gentner both spoke the Osage language.
 During the Reign of Terror in Osage County the Drummonds were creditors against and administrators for Osage estates.
 They also owned a funeral home that performed funerals for the deceased that would be paid for by the estate.
 Some families sold their allotments to the Drummonds to cover the costs of their debt to the Hominy Trading Company.
+In 1910, Fred G. Drummond was appointed Henry Roan's guardian and he purchased parts of Roan's land.